wdk-docs/sphinx-doc/ext/appapi.rst

 .. method:: Sphinx.add_object_type(directivename, rolename, indextemplate='', parse_node=None, \
                                    ref_nodeclass=None, objname='', doc_field_types=[])

-   This method is a very convenient way to add a new :term:`object` type that can be cross-referenced.
+   This method is a very convenient way to add a new :term:`项目` type that can be cross-referenced.
 It will do this:

    * Create a new directive (called *directivename*) for documenting an object.